armandoltx/slider/Readme.md

 ## Goals

 - Create an slider where the images are responsive.
-- Improve my programming skills using CSS, HTML and JavaScript in te application.
+- Improve my programming skills using CSS, HTML and JavaScript in the application.
 - Build an application that I can reuse in my next projects.

 ## Approach